Community Infrastructure Levy (CIL)

 The Community Infrastructure Levy is a planning charge on new development, introduced by the Planning Act 2008 as a tool for local authorities in England and Wales to help deliver infrastructure to support the development of their area.

-North Norfolk District Council undertook work in 2012 regarding the possible introduction of CIL, however, further work was suspended following a decision by Cabinet at the meeting on 15 July 2013.
-Currently North Norfolk District Council does not operate the CIL charging system however it is continually under review.
+North Norfolk District Council undertook work in 2012 regarding the possible introduction of CIL.
+However, further work was suspended following a decision by Cabinet at the meeting on 15 July 2013.
+Currently North Norfolk District Council does not operate the CIL charging system but it is continually under review.

 Background